wp-plugins/eshop/trunk/readme.txt

 If you are using this plugin I recommend you disable it before upgrading or deactivating/reactivating eShop, as it may be the cause of some incompatibility issues.

-= Does this work with Wordpress MU =
+= Does this work with Wordpress MultiSite =

-Yes.
+Yes - but do not activate the plugin via the network activate link. eShop needs to run the activation process for each and every site within your network.
+This is currently not done when you activate a plugin for the entire network.
+Enable the plugin for the sites to activate themselves instead.

 = Is eShop translatable =